Screen fatigue is harming your eyesight and sabotaging businesses.

 Screen Fatigue is now recognised as a Global Pandemic affecting between 50 & 90% of users in education and DSE operators in the workplace, often manifesting as presenteeism, lost productivity and eye fatigue.

-“Presenteeism” – staying at work despite being unfit for work, fatigued and often remaining for more hours than contracted, but not actually being productive – now accounts for an average 20% lost productivity or one day in five.
+“Presenteeism” – staying at work despite being unfit for work, fatigued and remaining for more hours than contracted, yet not being productive – now accounts for an average 20% lost productivity or one day in five.
 It’s harming your workforce and leaving you open to disability lawsuits under the ADA and Equality Act in the UK, especially since the WCAG 2.1 and BSI ISO 30071.1 Accessibility Regulations came into force

 Help the S.M.A.R.T.
 Foundation